 In 1970 after returning from six weeks performance at the New Zealand Pavilion programme at Expo '70 in Osaka, he and his wife bought a takeaway food business in Wellington.
 During his three and a half years in this business Joe also found time to write stage plays and co-script material with Roger Hall for the Australian Broadcasting Commission's television revue Australia A - Z which won a Logie Award in 1971 for the best TV comedy.

 Other plays written and produced include The Hangman(1978), Hunting (1979), Shotgun Wedding (1980), and The New Zealander (1985).
-While operating his takeaway business Joe Musaphia also wrote three satirical pieces for the New Zealand Listener.
+Musaphia also wrote three satirical pieces for the New Zealand Listener.
 This led the editor, Ian Cross, to suggest to the editor of The Dominion, Jack Kelleher, that he give Joe a trial as a daily columnist.
 He remained with The Dominion in this capacity for five years, also writing columns for The Sunday Times.

 In 1979 he was awarded Victoria University of Wellington's first Writer's Fellowship.
 Following this he worked for the next twelve years with the Consumers' Institute as writer, investigator and in public relations.
 For five years, during this period, he also wrote a column on customer and public relations for Wellington's Evening Post entitled Your Moneys Worth.
 A collection of these columns entitled At Your Service has been published by GP Publications.
-Quoin Press published his first novel Let Us Be Naked in 1997 and he continues to write for radio and the stage, notably Ugly Customers (2003).
+Quoin Press published his first novel Let Us Be Naked in 1997.
+He continues to write for the stage.
+His most recent wide success being Ugly Customers.